Matt Bowen: 2012

 During the 2012 NRL season Bowen surpassed the 250 game mark in the Cowboys first home elimination final since 2007, in which they defeated the Broncos 33–16.
 He recorded 28 try assists in 2012, more than the team's halfback Johnathan Thurston (25), and was 18th man for Queensland in Game III of the 2012 State of Origin series.
 At the end of the season, Bowen came second in the Dally M Medal tally with 26 points and was a finalist for Dally M Fullback of the Year.
 He finished 2012 with 13 tries, his most in a season since 2007.

 2013

 The 2013 NRL season would be Bowen's last with the Cowboys.
 On 30 August Bowen announced he would be leaving the club at the end of the season.
 In his final NRL season, Bowen played 19 games and scored six tries.
 In Round 26, Bowen played his final home game at 1300SMILES Stadium.
 He was chaired from the field by his teammates after his team's 50–22 victory over the Wests Tigers, in which Bowen scored two tries.
 He played his final NRL game a week later in the Cowboys' elimination final loss to the Cronulla Sharks at Allianz Stadium.

+Bowen later said, "I was told I wasn't needed at the club at the time.
+You get called into the office and they say they haven't got room for you next year … I didn't know what to say …Two years later they won the comp and I would have been a part of it.
+It was a kick in the guts.
+Obviously I did so much for this club and my missus is still bitter about it today."

 On 24 September, the Wigan Warriors announced the signing of Bowen for the 2014 season as a replacement for departing fullback Sam Tomkins.